 Face masks will continue to be required for the following:

-- Face masks will be required for participants or staff per the CDC guidelines if individual had exposure to someone with COVID-19.
+- For participants or staff per the CDC guidelines if individual had exposure to someone with COVID-19.

 Face Mask Requirement Updates (Indoor Programming and Activities) 5/27/2022